Inspiring clinicians and investigators since 1950

 • Ginette Okoye, MD (Howard University).
 Exploring cutting Edge Science in Diseases that Disproportionately Impact patients with Skin of Color.
 The session aims to highlight recent advances in the pathogenesis and treatment of diseases that disproportionately impact patients with skin of color, including central centrifugal alopecia, pigmentary disorders and mycosis fungoides.

-• Tamia Harris-Tryon, MD, PhD (UT Southwestern).
-Exploring the role of the microbiome and metabolism in skin diseases, including how diet and the environment impact skin immunity. will chair this session dissecting interactions between environment, diet, and the microbiome in diverse patient populations.
+• Tamia Harris-Tryon, MD, PhD (University of Texas Southwestern Medical Center).
+Exploring the role of the microbiome and metabolism in skin diseases, including how diet and the environment impact skin immunity.
+Dr. Harris-Tryon will chair this session dissecting interactions between environment, diet, and the microbiome in diverse patient populations.
 The session aims to determine how the microbiome is established and how these communities of microbes entrain skin immunity and drive inflammatory skin conditions, such as atopic dermatitis, acne, and hidradenitis suppurativa.

-• Shawn G. Kwatra, MD (Johns Hopkins) Inflammatory Itch and the Skin Barrier in Skin of Color.
+• Shawn G. Kwatra, MD (University of Maryland) Inflammatory Itch and the Skin Barrier in Skin of Color.
 This session will focus on health disparities and precision medicine in chronic pruritic diseases, with a focus on the skin barrier, atopic dermatitis, prurigo nodularis and psoriasis.

 • Angel Byrd, MD, PhD (Howard University) Define ways in which social determinants of health intersect with Hidradenitis Suppurativa immunobiology.
 This session aims to improve outcomes in skin diseases by leveraging the current understanding of Hidradenitis Suppurativa pathophysiology as well as highlighting unmet needs in the field.

-• Donald Glass, MD, PhD (UT Southwestern) Explore keloid research including germline genetics, genome wide association studies (GWAS), epigenetics, immunobiology and wound-healing, the role of the microenvironment, and available in vitro model systems.
+• Donald Glass, MD, PhD (University of Texas Southwestern Medical Center) Explore keloid research including germline genetics, genome wide association studies (GWAS), epigenetics, immunobiology and wound-healing, the role of the microenvironment, and available in vitro model systems.

 Target Audiences: